janorlinski/histgui/README.md

 without any heading rows.

+Moreover, it will assume that datapoints are separated by one hour.

 The transmitter.C macro can be easily adjusted to convert different .txt files to the format accepted by histgui.C.
 Transmitter.C is currently set to read .txt files with climate data attached in this repository, that come from National Centers for Environmental Information of USA [2].

+The axis titles can be adjusted by modifying the `SetHistogram()` function.

 ### common issues / troubleshooting